 Further information on the costs associated with specific actions will need to be developed over the plan lifecycle.
-However, significant additional resources will need to be identified and secured to support our immediate, medium, and long-term climate response.
+However, significant additional resource will need to be identified and secured to support our immediate, medium, and long-term climate response.

-Funding Sources identified and/or allocated by the Council Source \pounds 1 million funding for an Energy Development Fund to invest in Dudley MBC budget renewable energy projects with a 7.5 year payback or less Public Sector Decarbonisation Scheme (PSDS) Government funding Ongoing review of new and innovative funding sources (e.g. Private investment / green bonds, crowdfunding etc) public funds Lobbying for external funding and support Central government
+Funding Sources identified and/or allocated by the Council Source £1 million funding for an Energy Development Fund to invest in renewable Dudley MBC budget energy projects Public Sector Decarbonisation Scheme (PSDS) Government funding Ongoing review of new and innovative funding sources (e.g. green bonds, Private investment / public funds crowdfunding etc) Lobbying for external funding and support Central government